Dewey Proctor: College and military service

-He played college football at Furman.
-He was a starter on the football from 1940 to 1942 and in 1940, he led the state in scoring with 52 points.
-That year he was named to the All-State Team.
-In 1942, his last year, e was Team Captain and Most Valuable Player.
-He was again named to the All-State as well as the All-Southern team.
-That year he played in the Blue-Gray Game and was voted Most Valuable Player in the annual Carolinas Bowl Game.
+Proctor enrolled at Furman University in 1939 and played college football for Furman Paladins from 1939 to 1942.
+In 1940, he led the state in scoring with 52 points and was named to the all-state Team.
+In 1942, he was team captain and most valuable player, received all-state and all-Southern honors, played in the Blue-Gray Game and was voted most valuable player in the annual Carolinas Bowl.